 Yom Kippur — the Day of Atonement — is considered the Sabbath of Sabbaths for the Jewish people.

-This sacred Holy Day is a reflective time of prayer, repentance, fasting, and charity.
+This sacred Holy Day begins at sundown on September 18th and is a reflective time of prayer, repentance, fasting, and charity.
 It is also a time for community and coming together.
 I am reminded of what the Lord tells us about community, companionship, and charity in Ecclesiastes 4:9-12:

 Two are better than one, because they have a good return for their labor: